 Educational Material for High School Students

-The SAAQ offers teaching tools to high school teachers, police forces as well as other professionals who work with youth in order to bring students to adopt safe behaviour on the road.
+The SAAQ offers teaching tools to high school teachers, police officers and other professionals who work with youth in order to encourage students to adopt safe behaviour on the road.

 Video clip